GallegoLab/PyF2F/README.md

 #### 2) **Image pre-procesing**:

 - *Background subtraction*: Raw PICT images are corrected for the extracellular noise using the Rolling-Ball algorithm.
-The size for estimating the rolling ball kernel is based on the maximum separation between two yeast cells (a radius around 70 px.)

-- *Median filter*: correction for the intracellular noise is also applied with a median filter of 10 px.
+- *Median filter*: correction for the uneven illumination comming from the intracellular noise is also applied by subtracting the median-filtered image to the background-subtracted image.

 #### 3) **Spot Detection**:

 Diffraction limited spots are detected using [Trackpy](http://soft-matter.github.io/trackpy/).
-After detection, the spots from W1 and W2 channels falling in a maximum range of 1 px are linked (paired).
+After detection, the spots from W1 and W2 channels falling in a maximum range of *x* px are linked (paired).
 From this step on, each pair will be analysed as a couple of red-green spots on the spot selection step.

 #### 4) **Spot selection**: